darwino/darwino-documentation/Developer Guide/Using the Studio.md

  The web resources are packaged under a folder called darwino-inf under src/main/resources (a Maven convention for where to put resources).

- Darwino comes with a custom service that is able to read the resources inside that directory and act as though they were part of your J2EE project and part of your mobile assets. (discussed at about 27 minutes in)
+ Darwino comes with a custom service that is able to read the resources inside that directory and act as though they were part of your J2EE project and part of your mobile assets.

 - -j2ee: This is a J2EE wrapper to this project.
 It includes the Java in the Java runtime and it includes the web resources in the runtime (must flesh this out).

  The pom.xml defines the dependencies of the project.
 In our case, it shows that we’re including the demo-app-shared and demo-app-webui, thus all the content in both projects will be included.

  In the web.xml, we can point to Darwino artifacts, which are either servlets or filters.
 Several of these are of particular importance.
-The DarwinoJ2EEFilter, that handle on-the-fly transformation of url requests, allowing us to alter our folder structure without having to modify code to accommodate the changes, and making our urls platform-independent). (this is 30 minutes in)
+The DarwinoJ2EEFilter, that handle on-the-fly transformation of url requests, allowing us to alter our folder structure without having to modify code to accommodate the changes, and making our urls platform-independent).

  Defined in web.xml:
 -- DarwinoAppResourcesServlet